zgoda/sming-qstart/README.md

 ## Licensing

 The program itself is licensed under GPL v3.
 It may be safely used commercially unless you want to modify it and distribute.
-The skeleton that makes the base of new project is licensed under MIT license and this license is used as a default one for new project if you do not opt to not create a license file.
+The skeleton that makes the base of new project is licensed under MIT license so you are free to use it as you see fit.
+I explicitly **do not require** that you put any attribution to sming-skel in your project source files nor in any textual documentation, although this will be nice.